 But they only investigate big prize winners as a matter of course.
 They can’t possibly investigate all the millions of small prizes that are won every single week.
 So it’s actually even more likely to happen for small wins where the retailer can simply say “sorry, no win this time” and happily claim your prize.

 1. Always sign the back of EVERY ticket as soon as you buy it.

 2. Check lottery tickets yourself.

 3. Or simply play the lottery online instead.

 By all means use a scanner to check for a winning ticket.
-But if it is a winner, go online or find a newspaper with the lottery results to check which prize you actually won.
+But if it is a winner, make sure you know how much you have won.
+For a scratch-off, be sure you understand how that game works.
+For a draw based game, go online or find a newspaper with the lottery results to check which prize you actually won.

 And if you’re buying scratchers then DO actually play them as intended.
 Most of the fun with scratch-off tickets is in actually playing them!
 So don’t just hand it over – play the game, and see if you won.
 If you’re not sure how the game works, then either choose a different one or get it explained to you before you play it.

 Have you been caught out by something like this?
 Please do add your story in the comments below to help warn other people.